William Bell Jr. (baseball)

-William Bell, Jr. (born July 30, 1930) is a former pitcher who played in the Negro American League in all or part of four seasons spanning 1949–1954.
+William Bell Jr. (July 30, 1930 – March 6, 2021) was an American pitcher who played in the Negro American League in all or part of four seasons spanning 1949–1954.
 Born in Des Moines, Iowa, he batted and threw left handed.

+Career

 'Bill Lefty', as he was nicknamed, was renowned for his ability to work the corners of the plate.
 He started his career with the Kansas City Monarchs in 1949, pitching with both the Monarchs and the Birmingham Black Barons in 1950 and continuing with the Monarchs until early 1951, when his career was interrupted for military service in the Korean War from 1951 to 1953.

 During service, Bell continued to pitching in games that were played between mixed teams of whites and blacks.
 Among others, he had teammates like Vernon Law and Syd Thrift, both Pittsburgh Pirates pitchers, as well as New York Giants outfielder Willie Mays.
 Following his discharge, Bell pitched briefly for the Monarchs in 1954.